 - Determine what records you will keep to prove what you have done.

-Next you need to work out the requirements for what you are designing (8.3.3).
-Once again the standard gives you a simple list of what you need to consider:
+Once again, the standard gives you a simple list of what you need to consider:

 - The functional and performance requirements for the design.